-Amazon work from home jobs are real!
-That’s right.
-The mega online retailer is also one of the many remote-friendly companies out there.
-In fact, they have an entire division devoted to virtual workers.
+First, Amazon work from home jobs are real!
+The mega online retailer is just one of many remote-friendly companies out there.
+In fact, Amazon has an entire division devoted to its virtual workers.

 Before we dive into what it’s like to be a part of the Amazon work from home team, let’s talk about the company first.